 As education professionals, we attend a lot of professional development sessions each year and into our summers.
 With that comes a lot of paper clutter, and up until recently, I did not have a proper system for storing the information.
 But with a little professional development organization, I can now manage the paper clutter and keep track of my professional development notes.

-When I first started teaching I made a new paper file folder for each session and put all the handouts into the folders.
-I quickly learned that I had no place to store all of this information and I would forget what each folder had inside of it.
-I needed a better system that I worked for me.
+When I first started teaching, I made a new paper file folder for each session and put all the handouts into the folders.
+I quickly learned that I had no place to store all of this information, and I would forget what each folder had inside of it.
+I needed a better system that worked for me.

 Then, I tried just taking my own notes on the handouts they provided.
-That did not last for long as this became very messy and mixed in with the credits of the conference, etc. After these two failed methods I tried a spiral bound notebook and a digital method.
+That did not last for long as this became very messy and mixed in with the credits of the conference, etc. After these two failed methods, I tried a spiral-bound notebook and a digital method.
 I loved both of these methods.
 Read on to see which one would be a good fit for your personal style.

 The Paper Solution

-I finally had solved my paper dilemma by purchasing a really nice spiral bound notebook with thick paper and reinforced sheets.
-The only downfall to this fabulous plan, when it came to professional development organization, was that I can be forgetful sometimes, OK all the time, and ended up not bringing it to most workshop or in-services, thus making me revert back to my “messy notes on handouts method”.
+I finally solved my paper dilemma by purchasing a really nice spiral-bound notebook with thick paper and reinforced sheets.
+The only downfall to this fabulous plan, when it came to professional development organization, was that I could be forgetful sometimes.
+Okay, all the time; thus, I ended up not bringing it to most workshops or in-services, making me revert back to my “messy notes on the handouts” method.

-I love the spiral bound notebook method as it contains all of your notes into one easy to access book, it is very portable and you are able to reference your notes at any time.
-Best of all this method is cheap.
-Buy a nice notebook at the dollar store or a discount craft store and you have a durable solution to your organization dilemmas.
+I love the spiral-bound notebook method as it contains all of my notes in one easy-to-access book, it is very portable, and I am able to reference my notes at any time.
+Best of all, this method is cheap.
+You can buy a nice notebook at the dollar store or at a discounted craft store and have a durable solution to all of your professional development organization dilemmas.

-The Two-Fold Digital Solution: Google Drive and Pinterest
+The Two-Fold Digital Solution to Professional Development Organization: Google Drive and Pinterest

-I always have some form of technology (smartphone, iPad or laptop) on me these days.
-The harder I try to go unplugged the more I seem to have on me.
-I was finding that I had less and less papers and/or writing utensils available.
+I always have some form of technology, be it a smartphone, iPad, or laptop, on my these days.
+The harder I try to go unplugged, the more I seem to have them on me.
+I found that I had fewer and fewer papers and/or writing utensils available.

 - The cons are very few for this method.
-For it to be effective you have to have regular access to personal or school technology and reliable WiFi.
+For it to be effective, you have to have regular access to personal or school technology, as well as reliable WiFi.

-With either of my methods, you have to be ruthless in taking good notes and recycling most of the handouts and keeping only the most important.
-Our classroom and home space are valuable so let’s not use it up on paper storage.
+- With either of these methods, you have to be ruthless in taking good notes and recycling most of the handouts, keeping only the most important.
+Our classroom and home space are valuable, so let’s not use them up on paper storage.

-I love Pinterest.
+- I love Pinterest.
 I use Pinterest to organize all the great ideas I find on blogs, teaching websites, and Google, and it is definitely a tool that can be used for professional development organization.
 You can create a different board for each subject you teach or each topic you cover.
-Then you just have to glance at your specific board to find an idea that might spark a great lesson.
+Then, you just have to glance at your specific board to find an idea that might spark a great lesson.